plamoni/SiriProxy/README.md

 ----------
 I'm not affiliated with Apple in any way.
 They don't endorse this application.
 They own all the rights to Siri (and all associated trademarks).

 This software is provided as-is with no warranty whatsoever.
 Apple could do things to block this kind of behavior if they want.
-Also, if you cause problems (by sending lots of trash to the Guzzoni servers or anything), I fully support Apple's right to ban your UIUD (making your phone unable to use Siri).
+Also, if you cause problems (by sending lots of trash to the Guzzoni servers or anything), I fully support Apple's right to ban your UDID (making your phone unable to use Siri).
 They can, and I wouldn't blame them if they do.

 I'm a huge fan of Apple and the work that they do.
 Siri is a very cool feature and I'm pretty excited to explore it and add functionality.
 Please refrain from using this software for anything malicious.